lkk688/edgeAI/README.md

 2. Login with your NVIDIA developer account.
 Connect your Jetson developer kit to your Ubuntu PC (via the USB-C port) and power it on in Forced Recovery mode.
    - *Forced Recovery mode*: While shorting pin 9 and pin 10 of J14 header (labeled with FC REC and GND) located below the Jetson module using a jumper pin, insert the DC power supply plug into the DC jack of the carrier board to power it on.
-   - You can use `lsusb` command in the host machine to check the Forced Recovery mode of jetson.
-Look for a device from NVIDIA, such as: "Bus 001 Device 005: ID 0955:7f21 NVIDIA Corp."
-If you see the USB ID "0955:7f21", your Jetson is in Forced Recovery Mode.
+   - You can use `lsusb` command in the host machine to check the jetson device.

 3. In the popup window, select " Jetson Orin Nano [8GB developer kit version] " and hit " OK ":
    - Uncheck " Host Machine "